dangi13/fork-test-automation/fork-api/README.md

 2. Open terminal/CMD in this folder.
 3. Run command **mvn clean install**

-the test suite execution will start and you can see the execution report under **test-result** folder.
+the test suite execution will start and you can see the execution report under **test-result** folder that will be generated after run (refresh project folder if you don't see it).

 **How to run test using github actions**